 NOTE 2: E-UTRA can be connected to EPC, 5GCN or both.

-When in NR, if further conditions defined in 3GPP TS 38.331 [160] are met, this can cause transmission to the network of a UEAssistanceInformation message including releaseRequest with preferredRRC-State to transition out of RRC_CONNECTED state.
+When in NR, if further conditions defined in 3GPP TS 38.331 [160] are met, this can cause transmission to the network of a UEAssistanceInformation message including releasePreference with preferredRRC-State to transition out of RRC_CONNECTED state.

 This command may be used in both normal and modem compatibility modes.